 Vila Autódromo has 20 houses today, down from several thousands inhabitants in the early 2000s.

-Apartment buildings constructed for the 2016 Olympics sit colorfully alongside the Lagoa de Tijuca, opposite a sprawling favela.
+Apartment buildings constructed for the 2016 Olympics sit colorfully alongside the Lagoa da Tijuca, opposite a sprawling favela.

-Accusations of corruption and nepotism have dogged Rio developers for years, and the 2014 World Cup 2016 Olympics were at the top of the list for land grab and power plays.
-Multiple prominent politicians have been jailed or accused of corruption in the past few years, including the Mayor in December 2020.
+Accusations of corruption and nepotism have dogged Rio developers for years, and the 2014 World Cup and 2016 Olympics were at the top of the list for land grabs and power plays.
+Multiple prominent politicians have been jailed or accused of corruption in the past few years, including the Mayor, in December 2020.

 An informal recycler carrying aluminum cans on Copacabana Beach, Rio de Janeiro.